CDCgov/prime-reportstream/prime-router/docs/proposals/0005-api-hardening.md

 The system will define these overall limits:

 - MAX_BYTES - a reasonable limit on the overall size of the payload.
-Azure limit is 100Meg.   **Suggest: 40Meg. (allows 4k per row)**
+(Azure limit is 100Meg.)   **Suggest: 40Meg. (allows 4k per row)**
 - MAX_ITEMS - a limit on the number of Items (in a CSV, this is a limit on the number of rows + 1).  **Suggest: 10,000 Items (10,001 rows)**
 - **Phase 2 work?**: (MAX_COLUMNS - for CSVs only, a limit on the number of columns input. **Suggest: 1000 columns**)
 - MAX_ITEM_SIZE - byte limit on the size of one item.
 This will be most useful in the future, when we read in hl7 - we'll want a way to reject inputs without having to get bogged down in detailed item parsing.   **Suggest:  200K, to match Redox max**
 - MAX_ERRORS - Validation will fail immediately if the total number of Errors passes this threshold.  **Suggest: 100 errors**
-- Note:  no limit on warnings.
+- Note:  no limit on warnings, since warnings by definition should not cause failures.

-These will be set globally, hardcoded, for now.
+These limits will be set globally, hardcoded, for now.
 Could be set per schema in the future, with careful consideration of how that gets locked down.

 ### Proposed Order to Apply new "max" Validation Rules

 1. MAX_BYTES test.
 First check Content-Length header, then check actual bytes.
 Return immediately on failure. (*?
 Can this be checked by firewall as well?*)
 2. MAX_ITEMS and MAX_ITEM_SIZE tests, for CSVs, can be done prior to reading into Tablesaw format.
 Return on failure.
 3. For CSVs, data is now read into internal Tablesaw structure.
 MAX_COLUMNS test is applied.
-Return immediately on first failure.
+Return immediately on failure.
-   At all times, if MAX_ERRORS is passed, return immediately.
-4. First pass validation:  Individual field Max Bytes validation rules applied here, including truncation.
+4. Individual field validation validation rules applied here, including Max Bytes.
 No other checking.
    At all times, if MAX_ERRORS is passed, return immediately.
 5. Second pass validation: All other existing validation rules applied At all times, if MAX_ERRORS is passed, return immediately.